motorro/firebase-ai-chat/README.md

 Worth mentioning is that if you run several chats with a different state for different purposes you may need only one worker function to handle all the tasks.
 The [ChatCommand](src/aichat/data/ChatCommand.ts) has all the required reference data to address the correct chat document and chat data state.

+As the AI run may involve several OpenAI calls which may fail at any intermediate call the possible retry run strategy seems unclear at the moment.
+That is why the worker will set the `failed` state to chat on any error.
+If you want to restore the thread somehow - create the new chat and copy your messages manually.

 ### Using OpenAI function tools
 OpenAI Assistant and Chat completion API has a powerful feature called [Function calling](https://platform.openai.com/docs/assistants/tools/function-calling).